-The Gemini Twins card trick in magic is one of the all time classic effects, especially for beginner magicians!
-This is because it uses a principle in card magic which allows it to be self-working.
+The Gemini Twins card trick in magic is one of the all-time classic effects, especially for beginner magicians!
+This is because it uses a principle in card magic that allows it to be self-working.
 Because of this, it falls under the category of self-working card tricks.

 Just know that so many online results for Gemini Twins are the wrong trick.

 So, let’s jump into the Gemini Twins Card Trick Tutorial and Guide.

 Gemini Twins is credited to Karl Fulves in his book More Self-Working Card Tricks.
 Karl Fulves was a master in self-working magic, and this was one of his.

 The placement system used in this Karl Fulves trick (which originally appeared as “Stopped Twice” in his Impromptu Opener, 1979, p.
 2) may have been adopted from either of two sources: Theodore Annemann’s “Locatrik” in The Jinx, No. 39, Dec.
 1937, p.
 262; or Herb Rungie’s “Hidden Mystery” in The Jinx, No. 83, Mar.
 1940, p.
 535. In The Fine Print No. 10 (1999, p.
 318) Fulves claims that the Herb Rungie effect is “almost certainly the inspiration for Gemini Twins” and acknowledges that there has been much speculation over the history of the routine.

 Other precursors are Ron Wohl’s “Australian Sixes” in Harry Lorayne’s Reputation-Makers, 1971, p.
 164, and Ed Marlo’s “Ruse Cull” in Kabbala, Vol. 1 No. 9, May 1972, p.
 74.